SQuent/kuma-ingress-watcher/README.md

 ### Custom Watcher for IngressRoutes

 The Kubernetes event watcher (`watch`) does not provide specific details on creation, modification, or deletion events for IngressRoutes.
-To overcome this limitation, this controller implements a custom watcher mechanism that continuously monitors IngressRoutes and triggers appropriate actions based on changes detected.
+To overcome this limitation, this controller implements a custom watcher mechanism that continuously monitors IngressRoutes and triggers appropriate actions based on changes detected. homemade watcher is used for Ingress objects too.
 This custom solution ensures accurate monitoring and synchronization with Uptime Kuma configurations.

+Here’s the passage with the new **Improvements** section included:

+---

+## Improvements

+- **IngressRoute Version Selection**: You can now choose which version of IngressRoutes to watch.
+This allows you to customize the controller's behavior based on the version of Traefik you're using.
+- **Tag Addition for Monitors**: Currently, the addition of tags to monitors is not supported due to limitations in the Uptime Kuma API.
+Future updates may include support for this feature, allowing you to tag monitors directly through the controller.

 ## Contributing